Spoorti67/Calculator/README.md

 # Calculator
+A Basic Calculator to perform basic arithmetic operations.
+This is a task (OIBSIPL2_T1) given by Oasis Infobyte.
-A Basic Calculator using HTML, CSS and JS.
+Technologies Used: HTML, CSS and JS

 Demo: